-By the time our boys move up into the Prep school, they are ready for a more challenging style of education.
+By the time our pupils move up into the Prep school, they are ready for a more challenging style of education.
 We continue to feed their enthusiasm, maintaining a balance of formal learning and active participation.

 Outside the classroom, Sport, Music, Art and Drama are an integral part of school life; everyone has the opportunity to take part at whatever level, from enthusiastic team contributors to county-level competitors.